wayetender/whip/web/source/docs/benchmarks.md

 the following benchmark raw data files are created:

 * `bytes`: Each line corresponds to the number of bytes of Whip-specific information in an enhanced message.
-The adapter computes this information (e.g., in `whip/src/adapter/frontends/thriftfe.py`) by computing the byte size difference between the original unenhanced message and the Whip-enhanced message.
+The adapter computes this information (i.e., in `whip/src/adapter/proxy.py`) by computing the byte size difference between the original unenhanced message and the Whip-enhanced message.
 * `clientcalls`: Each line corresponds to the number of milliseconds it took for a client request to complete from beginning to end.
 The `test.py` test client